 - Protect electrical and electronic equipment from transients

 - Reduce maintenance costs on all electrical equipment

 - Extend the life of all electrical and electronic components

 - Reduce phase voltage imbalance improving efficiency of AC motors

 - Suppress harmonics that can damage sensitive electronic equipment

 - Reduce maximum demand and capacity charges

-- Improve HV to LV transformer efficiency and capacity
+- Improve high voltage to low voltage transformer efficiency and capacity